Anlor0210/Fishing-2d-version/README.md

 Buying items

-You can safely exit and return at any time!

-🙏 11.
+🙏 10.
 Thank You!
 Thanks for playing the Fishing Game!
-Stay relaxed, chase rare fish, and have fun with our evolving quest system.
+Stay relaxed, chase rare fish, and enjoy our evolving quest & streak system.

-If you enjoy the game, feel free to share it with your friends!
+If you enjoy the game, share it with friends!
-**Contact: An1002@gmail.com**
+Contact: An1002@gmail.com
-The game will be updated every week!
+The game is updated weekly!